Usman-A-Iqbal/Hangman-Game/README.md

 A text-based Hangman game developed using object-oriented Java.

-# Object Orientated Analysis and Design
+# Object-Orientated Analysis and Design
 Encapsulation and information hiding – each class has its own attributes and methods.
 Some of these attributes and methods may have a private modifier.

 Inheritance – extending the Exception class to create a user defined exception for the Hangman game.